-An inheritance can come in the form of a lump sum payment from an insurance company, or assets such as cash or securities.
-Figuring out what to do with an inheritance can be stressful, especially if you aren’t comfortable making financial decisions.
+An inheritance can come in the form of a lump sum payment, such as from an insurance policy payout, or assets such as cash or securities.
+Figuring out what to do with an inheritance is an important and difficult decision.

 Once you understand all of your options, you’ll be in a better position to make a good financial decision.
 Resist the urge to act fast.
 Many experts recommend that you take several months or even a year before making a decision, especially if the inheritance is tied to an emotional event, such as the death of a close friend or family member.